 4. How comfortable are you with risk?

 All investments carry some degree of risk.
 Real estate is not that different.
 Despite the fact that the risks in real estate investing are different from those for other types of investments, things can and will definitely go bad every once in a while.
-Good thing, there are opportunities to mitigate the inherent risks by deciding in advance what kind of real estate investor you want to be.
-Quite a lot of rental property owners develop a niche, purchasing similar properties.
+It’s a good thing that there are opportunities to mitigate the inherent risks by deciding in advance what kind of real estate investor you want to be.
+Quite a lot of rental property owners develop a niche and purchase similar properties.
 This holds true given that their experience gives them a deep understanding of one particular kind of investment property.
-If you have high acceptance and tolerance for risk, you may want to gamble a bit more on higher-priced properties, or those in high-rent areas.
+If you have high acceptance and tolerance for risk, you may want to gamble a bit more on higher-priced properties or those in high-rent areas.
 For those more averse to risk, less expensive rentals in stable neighborhoods might be the better option.

 5. How strong are your interpersonal skills?
 Can you work well with others?